 PayPal Credit is a convenient way to online shop anywhere that accepts PayPal.
-With special financial options and interest-free periods with certain venders, it could help you fund your next big purchase.
+With special financial options and interest-free periods with certain vendors, it could help you fund your next big purchase.

 When most people think of PayPal, they don’t think of credit.
 But the company isn’t just a platform to send people money and shop online.
 An arm of the payment service also offers credit cards and credit lines.

 PayPal credit cards work like any other card.
-But the company also offer PayPal Credit, which functions a little differently.
+But the company also offers PayPal Credit, which functions a little differently.
 Here’s how it works.